 The curriculum outlined for undergraduate study provides a broad and thorough preparation in the related basic sciences and an introduction to the fundamental principles of geology, paleontology and geophysics.
 Fifth year courses lead to the degree of Master of Science.
-During the senior year of the undergraduate course, and throughout the fifth year courses in geology and paleontology, much time will be devoted to investigation, but students desiring to become research men or professional geologists and paleontologists will continue their work at least two years more for the degree of doctor of philosophy.
-CALIFORNIA INSTITUTE OF TECHNOLOGY
+During the senior year of the undergraduate course and throughout the fifth year courses in geology and paleontology, much time will be devoted to investigation, but students desiring to become research men or professional geologists and paleontologists will continue their work at least two years more for the degree of Doctor of Philosophy.